 The Cinematic Arts Residency

-Now in its fifth year, this initiative will give one Miami filmmaker $50,000 to create a narrative micro-budget feature, along with a producer to oversee the project and a shared studio space for production.
-Akin to the farm to table movement, this unique program will enable local filmmakers to create, shoot and screen their films, without ever leaving Miami.
+Now in its 7th year, our Cinematic Residency Program is undergoing exciting renovations to better serve the vibrant community of filmmakers in Miami.
+Apply from October 4th to November 4th for our program offering one first-time Miami filmmaker $50,000 to complete a narrative micro-budget feature, along with access to a shared studio space and additional support for the production and post-production of the film.
+This unique program will enable a local filmmaker to create, shoot and screen their film, without ever leaving Miami.

 Chris Molina